rogerluan/JobList/README.md

 # JobList

-### A list of worldwide and Brazilian websites to find and apply for remote jobs, freelances and regular jobs.
+### A list of websites to find and apply for remote jobs, freelances and also on-site jobs.

+This list is mostly curated for tech jobs.
+They're not in any particular order.

 ### How to Contribute

 To contribute, open a PR.
 If you're not familiar with PRs: click README.md and then the pencil icon.
 Make your changes and click the "Propose file change" button to submit a pull request.

-**Worldwide:**
+**Global:**

 1. [https://angel.co/job-collections/remote](https://angel.co/job-collections/remote?ref=rogeroba)